Bianca de la Garza: WCVB

-De la Garza received an Emmy nomination for her coverage of the Royal Wedding of Prince William and Kate Middleton in England.
-There she scored a world exclusive interview with Mohammed Al-Fayed in London, who gave candid remarks about his beliefs that the Royal Family was involved in the death of Princess Diana and his son Dodi.
-De la Garza covered several Super bowls and World Series playoffs over a span of several years in Boston.
+De la Garza received an Emmy nomination for her coverage of the Wedding of Prince William and Catherine Middleton in England.
+There she scored a world exclusive interview with Mohamed Al-Fayed in London, who gave candid remarks about his beliefs that the Royal Family was involved in the death of Princess Diana and his son Dodi.
+De la Garza covered several Super Bowls and World Series playoffs over a span of several years in Boston.
 She and her team joined Red Sox Player David Ortiz in commercials promoting Good Morning America.

-Movies and TV shows
+TV shows

 De la Garza was guest on the Wendy Williams show.
-She had a cameo on the hit NBC TV show American Odyssey and a co-hosting guest spot on Hollywood Today Live with Ross Matthews.
+She had a cameo on the hit NBC TV show American Odyssey and a co-hosting guest spot on Hollywood Today Live with Ross Mathews.

-BIANCA
+Bianca Unanchored

 De la Garza announced she would be leaving news media to start her own production company in 2014.
 Later that year she teamed up with Sony and Embassy Row Productions to produce a late night talk show to air in New England.
-Alongside Embassy Row CEO Michael Davies in December 2014.
 It was announced the show would tape in front of a live audience in their Manhattan studios.
-She signed a distribution deal with several Hearst Affiliates in New England to carry the show on Saturday night at 11:30pm.
-She secured advertising partner Dunkin Donuts as a launch sponsor.
-The show premiered January 24 in 2015 on ABC stations making her the first woman in late night in decades.
-Her guests included Slash from Guns and Roses and Dancing with the Star's Tom Bergeron.
-One month after premiering The Wrap featured the fast newcomer ratings success as a second only to Saturday Night Live stating “after four weeks, the new entry into the landscape has proven to be a ratings success”.
-Davies stated “what Bianca has done is unprecedented.”
+She signed a distribution deal with several Hearst affiliates in New England to carry the show on Saturday night at 11:30pm.
+She secured Dunkin' Donuts as a launch sponsor.
+The show premiered January 24 in 2015 on ABC stations as Bianca Unanchored.
+Her guests included Slash from Guns N' Roses and Dancing with the Stars Tom Bergeron.
+One month after the premier, The Wrap stated "after four weeks, the new entry into the landscape has proven to be a ratings success."

-In June 2015, it was announced that the show had been picked up by CBS and CW affiliates nationwide.
+In June 2015, it was announced that the show, the title of which had now been shortened to Bianca, had been picked up by CBS and CW affiliates.

-The second season featured guests like actress Elizabeth Hurley and the last television interviews of writer Jackie Collins before her death.
-Despite talks to move the show into a daytime time slot the show wrapped in fall of 2015.
+The second season included guest Elizabeth Hurley and the last television interviews of writer Jackie Collins before her death.
+Despite talks to move the show to daytime the show wrapped in fall of 2015.
 De la Garza was nominated for three Emmys in the categories of outstanding program host, outstanding promotional spot and outstanding lifestyle program.